OpenEvalProject/evals/manuscripts/elife-47606/v1/manuscript.md

 **Figure 4.:** Modelfinder selected the general time reversible model and a tree was constructed using IQ-TREE with 1000 bootstrap replicates.
 Those samples from the Northern Atlantic denoted with ♦, and the bootstrap values over 60 are given at tree nodes.

-## Within a symbiont species, samples differed by SNPs
+### Within a symbiont species, samples differed by SNPs

 There was very little genetic diversity within both E. escacola and E. luxaltus at the loci analyzed above, which could possibly obscure codivergence between symbionts and hosts.
 To investigate this possibility, as well as any geographic patterns in symbiont distribution, phylogenies were constructed using more data in the form of genome-wide single nucleotide polymorphisms (SNPs) (Figure 5A B).
 Fewer SNPs present across samples were found in E. luxaltus genomes (2252) compared to E. escacola genomes (15272).
 The E. luxaltus SNP phylogeny does further differentiate between samples with high support (Figure 5A).
 Specifically, a host esca (E) and caruncle (C) from the North Atlantic were divergent from those collected in the Gulf of Mexico.
 However, with the limited number of available samples, we are not able to fully investigate if this is due to geographic patterns or the substantial time between sampling (~20 years) (Supplementary file 1).
 However, samples collected from the same location from different months (with a maximum difference in collection time of 12 months) did not form distinct clades.
 The SNP phylogeny constructed for E. escacola also showed more divergence than phylogenies from conserved genes, but samples did not form distinct clades by location or collection date (Figure 5B).
 Consistent with other analyses, E. escacola samples isolated from the same host genera were polyphyletic and there was often greater variation between symbionts isolated from the same anglerfish genus than between symbionts from different host genera.
 Some Ceratias symbiont samples did form a long branch that was distinct from all other E. escacola lineages, with the exception of a single Ceratias sample (Csp75C).
 To confirm a lack of codivergence with improved phylogenetic resolution, we performed the Procrustean analysis using the SNP phylogenies, but neither symbiont was significantly codiverging with their hosts (p>0.05) in this analysis.

 ![Figure 5.](https://cdn.elifesciences.org/articles/47606/elife-47606-fig5-v1.jpg)

-**Figure 5.:** A) E. luxaltus (2252 SNPs) and (B) E. escacola (15272 SNPs).Host identifications for each sample are listed in the right-hand column.
+**Figure 5.:** Host identifications for each sample are listed in the right-hand column.
 Samples unique to this study are bolded and those from the Northern Atlantic are marked with a ♦.

 ## Discussion